Substack is profiting off anti-mask and anti-vaccine newsletters

 If you subscribe to an email newsletter, there is a good chance that it is hosted by the popular platform Substack.
-The company makes it easy for anyone to bombard friends’ inboxes with regular missives: You just sign up, write your first edition, and ask everyone you know to subscribe—either for free, or for any amount you choose per month, of which Substack takes a ten percent cut.
+The company makes it easy for anyone to bombard friends’ inboxes with regular missives: You just sign up, write your first edition, and ask everyone you know to subscribe—either for free, or for any amount you choose per month, of which Substack takes a 10 percent cut.
 Unlike other similar platforms, the company also recruits writers with many Twitter followers and enormous reach, offering advances of hundreds of thousands of dollars for newsletters it expects to be especially popular.
 The universe of topics for Substack newsletters is as wide as their owners’ imaginations: A journalist writes about extremism and sandwiches; a historian describes about strange pieces of antique jewelry; the lead singer of Wilco offers advice to aspiring musicians.

 Substack is growing quickly.
-According to Forbes, in just four years since it was founded, the company has gained 250,000 paying subscribers, and its top ten newsletters alone generate $7 million a year in revenue for the company.
+According to Forbes, in just four years since it was founded, the company has gained 250,000 paying subscribers, and its top 10 newsletters alone generate $7 million a year in revenue for the company.
 The company has wooed popular journalists away from traditional platforms.
 Media critics are kind of obsessed with Substack’s ascent and are especially critical of its secrecy about advances, since the company doesn’t reveal which of its writers were offered deals.
 Some observers have charged that Substack gives a platform to what they consider to be hate speech.
 The writer Jude Ellison Sady Doyle accused the company of giving large advances to “to people who actively hate trans people and women, argue ceaselessly against our civil rights, and in many cases, have a public history of directly, viciously abusing trans people and/or cis women in their industry.”
 In July, New York Times editor Spencer Bokat-Lindell wondered whether the proliferation of news-via-newsletter was “bad for democracy.”

 There’s one less frequently discussed way in which Substack actually might be endangering democracy: It’s become a conduit for public disinformation during a historic pandemic.
 Indeed, my search of Substack returned dozens of newsletters that suggested that vaccines and masks were ineffective and dangerous, and that “the media” had exaggerated the harms of COVID-19.
 Many of the newsletters that I found insisted that the government was suppressing evidence in favor of treatments that scientists have shown to be ineffective, like hydroxychloroquine and Ivermectin.
 Other Substack newsletters made similar claims about unproven supplements and other fringe remedies.

-Note: This piece has been updated.